Connect with us

 What Is Emotional Eating?

-Emotional eating is the habit of using food to cope with feelings instead of satisfying physical hunger.
-Instead of eating because your body needs energy, you eat to change how you feel.
+Emotional eating is the pattern of using food to deal with emotions rather than fulfilling physical hunger.
+Instead of eating because your body requires energy, you eat in an attempt to influence your mood or emotional state.

 It might look like: